functionland/docs/docs/reference-api.md

 ---
 # FULA API Reference

-It comprises of the following.
+The FULA API comprises of the following.

   * a [Graph API](./api/graph.md) for storing and querying structured data (JSON) over a graphql interface